gautambaghel/terraform-google-terraform-cloud-agents/README.md

 # terraform-google-terraform-cloud-agents
-Creates self-hosted Terraform Cloud Agent on Google Cloud

-Using these Terraform modules you can quickly deploy Terraform Agent for your Terraform Cloud workflows
+Creates self-hosted Terraform Cloud Agent on Google Cloud.
+Using these Terraform modules you can quickly deploy Terraform Agent for your Terraform Cloud workflows.

 ## [Terraform Cloud Agents on GKE](modules/tfc-agent-gke/README.md)